devloperpiyush/booking.com/README.md

 ## Features

-🛌 The Booking.com clone includes the following features:
+🔍 **Search Functionality**: Users can search for accommodations based on various criteria such as location, check-in/check-out dates, and number of guests.

-- **Search Functionality**: Users can search for accommodations based on various criteria such as location, check-in/check-out dates, and number of guests.
+🏨 **Accommodation Listings**: Displays a list of accommodations matching the search criteria, including details such as price, rating, and amenities.
-- **Accommodation Listings**: Displays a list of accommodations matching the search criteria, including details such as price, rating, and amenities.
+📅 **Booking Process**: Allows users to view accommodation details, select dates, and proceed with booking.
-- **Booking Process**: Allows users to view accommodation details, select dates, and proceed with booking.
+💳 **Payment Gateway Integration**: Stripe payment gateway integration for secure and seamless payment processing.
-- **User Authentication**: Basic authentication system for users to sign up, log in, and manage their bookings.
+📧 **Email Invoicing**: Automatically sends email invoices to users upon successful booking.

 ## Technologies Used

-⚙️ This project utilizes the following technologies:
+⚛️ **React.js**: Frontend JavaScript library for building user interfaces.

-- **React.js**: Frontend JavaScript library for building user interfaces.
+🔄 **React Query**: Library for fetching and caching data in React applications.
-- **React Query**: Library for fetching and caching data in React applications.
+📝 **React Hook Form**: Library for flexible and efficient form validation in React.
-- **React Hook Form**: Library for flexible and efficient form validation in React.
+🔄 **Redux**: Predictable state container for managing application state.
-- **Redux**: Predictable state container for managing application state.
+🛠️ **Node.js & Express**: Backend framework for building RESTful APIs 🍃 **Mongoose**: MongoDB object modeling tool designed to work in an asynchronous environment.
-- **Node.js & Express**: Backend framework for building RESTful APIs.
+🔑 **JWT (JSON Web Tokens)**: Standard for securely transmitting information between parties.
-- **Mongoose**: MongoDB object modeling tool designed to work in an asynchronous environment.
+💳 **Stripe**: Payment processing platform for online businesses.
-- **JWT (JSON Web Tokens)**: Standard for securely transmitting information between parties.
+📧 **Nodemailer**: Module for sending emails with Node.js.
-- **Cloudinary**: Cloud-based image and video management service.
+☁️ **Cloudinary**: Cloud-based image and video management service.
-- **Yup**: JavaScript schema builder for value parsing and validation.
+🔍 **Yup**: JavaScript schema builder for value parsing and validation.

 ## Getting Started